amisepa/BrainBeats/README.md

 - MATLAB installed (https://www.mathworks.com/downloads)
 - EEGLAB installed (https://github.com/sccn/eeglab)
 - Some data containing EEG and cardiovascular signals (ECG or PPG) within the same file (i.e. recorded simultaneously).
-  Or use the provided sample dataset.
+  Or use the tutorial dataset provided in this repository located in the "sample_data" folder.

 ## Step-by-step tutorial

-A sample dataset is provided and located in the "sample_data" folder.

-See the JoVE preprint for a step-by-step tutorial using the sample dataset: https://www.biorxiv.org/content/10.1101/2023.06.01.543272v2.full
+See the JoVE article for a step-by-step tutorial using the sample dataset: https://www.biorxiv.org/content/10.1101/2023.06.01.543272v3.full